18-year-old rising MMA star Victoria Lee dies - NewsBreak

 Netflix Unveils First Look at PGA Tour Docuseries ‘FULL SWING’

-Get ready, golf fans, in one month, Netflix will be debuting a new documentary series that follows a number of...
-The post Netflix Unveils First Look at PGA Tour Docuseries ‘FULL SWING’ appeared first on Outsider.
+Get ready, golf fans, in one month, Netflix will be debuting a new documentary series that follows a number of stars on the PGA Tour.
+The streaming service released a video trailer of the production this week.
+Full Swing, the Netflix docuseries about life on the PGA Tour, debuts on...

 Gerrie Coetzee dead aged 67 – Former world heavyweight champion who clashed with Frank Bruno dies after illness